The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 The Highlights of Isla de Ometepe

-The island of Ometepe is made up of two volcanoes in the center of the giant Lake Nicaragua.
+The island of Ometepe is made up of two volcanoes in the center of the gigantic Lake Nicaragua, and it’s both an incredible place to visit and very different from the other stops on this Nicaragua itinerary!

 READ NEXT